“Whosoever diggeth a pit shall fall in it.” — Proverbs 26:27

 Rather, as Barnwell acknowledges, the offensive-line play has been a disaster in the wake of legendary offensive-line coach Bill Callahan’s departure, in no small part due to a rash of injuries that have required eight different linemen to have played at least 50 snaps for Cleveland, including second, third, and fourth-stringers, and rookies, who’ve been obviously overmatched.
 There have also been issues with play-calling and the installation of a new offensive coordinator and offensive scheme using backup running backs, which Barnwell’s piece doesn’t discuss.
 Nor is there any mention that the Browns pass-catchers lead the league in drops.
 And while Barnwell does note that the Browns lead the NFL with 36 offensive penalties through six games (a typical product of an undermanned offensive line), there’s no acknowledgement that two of these penalties dubiously erased game-changing plays by Watson, including a 68-yard touchdown pass to Amari Cooper in Oakland and a run that had the Browns set up with 1st and 10 at Philadelphia’s 12-yard line to take a second-half lead with a touchdown, that likely cost the team wins against the Raiders and the Eagles.

-Of course, honest football analysis accounts for the fact that it’s the ultimate team sport and that a quarterback’s play will suffer if his blockers can’t block, his receivers can’t catch, his coaches haven’t installed functional schemes, not to mention if the officials aren’t calling the games fairly, or the fact that scoring has continued declined league-wide for the last six years, another key fact that escapes mention in Barnwell’s piece.
-Yet all of that has gone out the window for Watson, who’s instead assigned all the blame for his team’s failures based on hindsight-based claims that are entirely subjective and unverifiable, especially without access to the Browns’ playbook.
+Of course, honest football analysis accounts for the fact that it’s the ultimate team sport and that a quarterback’s play will suffer if his blockers can’t block, his receivers can’t catch, his coaches haven’t installed functional schemes, not to mention if the officials aren’t calling the games fairly.
+And nevermind that scoring has continued declined league-wide for the last six years (another key fact that escapes mention in Barnwell’s piece).
+Because all of that has gone out the window for Watson, who’s instead assigned all the blame for his team’s failures based on hindsight-based claims and so-called “advanced statistics” that are entirely subjective and unverifiable, especially without access to the Browns’ playbook.
 Just take it from Barnwell, who says that he’s “watch[ed the] tape,” and “estimate[s that] at least 10 of [the league-leading 31] sacks [taken by the Browns this season (no other team has taken more than 20)] have more to do with Watson than with everything else around him.”

 It would be a wild coincidence for the Browns to have the worst offensive-line play in the league by a mile (nevermind the dropped passes, the play-calling and execution under a newly installed scheme, and the penalties), with the failures of the offense nevertheless not only being mostly the quarterback’s fault, but to such a degree that a chorus of ostensibly credible football analysts would fairly be calling for this QB—who is, again, a 29-year-old $230 million-dollar four-time Pro Bowl QB, who by the way also led his college team at Clemson to a historic championship win over Nick Saban’s Alabama dynasty—to be benched for a backup who hasn’t taken meaningful snaps in five years.
 But at least one could imagine circumstances where the quarterback’s play would be so obviously poor, independently of the other 10 positions on the field and everything else, that this conclusion would be reasonable and the likes of Barnwell could get away with saying things like “[the Browns’] offense likely would at least vaguely concern opposing defenses on a week-to-week basis” if the backup were starting.